 To that end, our empirical investigation exploits a naturally-occurring climatic phenomenon known as the El Niño-Southern Oscillation (ENSO), described in Section 3.
-In years when ENSO is strong, there is a large, spatially contiguous region across the tropics that experience hotter conditions, shown in red in Figure 1.
-As a result, strong ENSO events increase the global spatial correlation of cereal productivities.
+In years when ENSO is strong, there is a large, spatially contiguous region across the tropics that experience hotter conditions, shown in red in Figure 2.
+As a result, ENSO approximates the ideal experiment by increasing the global spatial correlation of cereal productivities without altering their mean or variance.

-Figure 1: ENSO and the global spatial structure of temperature
+Figure 2: ENSO and the global spatial structure of temperature